 This information concerning controlled substances and precursors is based upon campus policy and Drug Enforcement Administration (DEA) and Department of Justice (DOJ) regulations.
-Policy supersedes the information on this site, in case of any conflict in information.

 - Determining if a Drug is a Controlled Substance